readthedocs/ethicalads.io/content/posts/2024-niche-ad-targeting.md

 This allows us to generate a representation of these pages, which can be compared against each other.

-We're currently using the [Sentence Transformers](https://www.sbert.net/) library to generate these embeddings.
+We're currently using Python's [SentenceTransformers](https://www.sbert.net/) library to generate these embeddings.
 We will likely upgrade to a more advanced model in the future, but this was perfect for our initial tests.